-- xiii) help foster a culture of honesty and accountability within the Corporation. - b) The Code presents the minimum moral and ethical standard of conduct required for any director, officer, employee, contractor or consultant of the Corporation.
-The Corporation will expect all its any director, officer, employee, contractor or consultant to comply and act in accordance with the principles stated herein.
-Violations of this Code by any director, officer, employee, contractor or consultant are grounds for disciplinary action, which may include immediate termination of employment, provision of services, position as an officer of the Corporation, or, in the case of a director, a request for the director's resignation. - c) An explanation of each of the rules is set forth below.
+- xiii) help foster a culture of honesty and accountability within the Corporation. - b) The Code presents the minimum moral and ethical standard of conduct required for Personnel.
+The Corporation will expect all Personnel to comply and act in accordance with the principles stated herein.
+Violations of this Code by any Personnel are grounds for disciplinary action, which may include immediate termination of employment, provision of services, position as an officer of the Corporation, or, in the case of a director, a request for the director's resignation. - c) An explanation of each of the rules is set forth below.
 If you have a question regarding the application of any rule or about the best course of action in a particular situation, you should seek guidance from your supervisor.
 If you require additional support, you may contact the General Counsel.
 The Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") may seek guidance from the General Counsel, but may escalate matters to the Chair of the Board, who shall consult, as appropriate, with the Chair of the Audit Committee.
 Members of the Board may seek guidance from the Chair of the Audit Committee.